ezhes/Andromeda-iMessage/README.md

 #### Crash reporting/analytics

 I have setup Firebase crash and session analytics.
 Nothing personally identifiable is being stolen away (you can check through the code!) but if you are still not comfortable with this you can easily disable tracking globally by editing `AndroidManifest.xml`'s `firebase_analytics_collection_deactivated` key to be `true`.
-Given that this is extreme beta, I'd recommend that you don't do this since I need crash reporting to make this better but I of course realize that messaging is a very sensitive data.
+Given that this is beta, I'd recommend that you don't do this since I need crash reporting to make this better but I of course realize that messaging is a very sensitive data.